zalando/zalenium/docs/_posts/2000-01-06-kubernetes.md

         <a target="_blank" href="https://docs.openshift.com/container-platform/3.5/dev_guide/managing_images.html#importing-tag-and-image-metadata">on a schedule</a>.
         <br>
         <br>
-        This command will automatically import <code class="bg-light text-dark">elgalu/selenium</code> into the OpenShift registry at <code class="bg-light text-dark">delivery/selenium:latest</code> updating it on a schedule.
+        This command will automatically import <code>elgalu/selenium</code> into the OpenShift registry at <code>delivery/selenium:latest</code> updating it on a schedule.

 {% highlight shell %}
     oc tag docker.io/elgalu/selenium:latest delivery/selenium:latest --scheduled=true
 {% endhighlight %}

-        This would then be available at <code class="bg-light text-dark">172.23.192.79:5000/delivery/selenium:latest</code> in the OpenShift registry for example.
+        This would then be available at <code>172.23.192.79:5000/delivery/selenium:latest</code> in the OpenShift registry for example.
         <br>
         <br>
         To use that image, specify
-        <code class="bg-light text-dark">--seleniumImageName 172.23.192.79:5000/delivery/selenium:latest</code> when
+        <code>--seleniumImageName 172.23.192.79:5000/delivery/selenium:latest</code> when
         starting Zalenium.
     </div>
 </details>

 #### Auto-mounting the shared folder
-Like the Docker version of Zalenium, the Kubernetes version can automatically mount shared folders, the only catch is that when you are using persistent volumes you need to make sure that the <code class="bg-light text-dark">Access Mode</code> is set to <code class="bg-light text-dark">ReadWriteMany</code>, otherwise the selenium nodes will not be able to mount it.
+Like the Docker version of Zalenium, the Kubernetes version can automatically mount shared folders, the only catch is that when you are using persistent volumes you need to make sure that the <code>Access Mode</code> is set to <code>ReadWriteMany</code>, otherwise the selenium nodes will not be able to mount it.

 <details>
     <summary>Click here for more details</summary>